zhelgadis/Epic.NET/_posts/2011-08-31-looking-for-niche-markets.markdown

 Time per complexity
 -------------------
-To better explain what I mean lets suppose that we can measure the minimal complexity of a software development project.
-I do not mean simply a measure of the ciclomatic complexity of the running application a qualitative evaluation that take into account also the complexity of the project, it's history and evolution, the changes in the requirements, the refactoring breakthrough and so on.
+To better explain what I mean, lets suppose that we can measure the minimal complexity of a software development project.
+I do not mean simply a measure of the ciclomatic complexity of the running application, but a qualitative evaluation that take into account the complexity of the project too, it's history and evolution, the changes in the requirements, the refactoring breakthrough and so on.